fallais/hermes/README.md

 ### CRON

-CRON expression can be provided if you want to control the time when you receive the notification.
+A **CRON expression** can be provided if you want to control the time when you receive the notification.
 If you need help with CRON expression : [CronTabGuru](https://crontab.guru/)

 ## Usage

 ### As a software

-Software can be used as follow : `gobirthday --contacts_file /app/contacts.json --providers_file /app/providers.json`
+It can be used as follow : `gobirthday --cron_exp="30 11 * * *" --contacts_file /app/contacts.json --providers_file /app/providers.json`

 ### As a Docker container